Call Today | 888.828.7087

 Of course, recovering from an acute illness varies depending on an individual’s age and overall health.

-Causes of Stomach Virus vs Food Poisoning
+What Causes a Stomach Virus vs. Food Poisoning

 Food poisoning occurs when harmful pathogens such as bacteria, viruses, parasites, or toxins contaminate food, beverages, and drinking water.
 An individual consumes the contaminated food and becomes ill.
 An outbreak occurs when many people consume contaminated food or drink.